CronCats/docs/content/docs/example-charity.md

 description: 'A demo of how to setup a cron task for the multi-transaction charity example'
 sidebar: 'docs'
 prev: '/docs/examples'
-next: '/docs/example-charity'
+# next: '/docs/example-charity'
 ---

 # Example: Multi-Transfer "Charity"

 [View Full Source](https://github.com/Cron-Near/contracts/tree/main/examples/charity)

-Trigger a one time transaction in the future (4 hours later).
 This example shows how to setup a multi-send transfer to multiple recipients, which is useful when a doing transfers that span tens-to-thousands of transfers immediately.
 The example doesnt use pagination, but it is intended to show the bare setup of a multi-transfer contract.

 ## Contract Source Example